BananaAccounting/Germany/EÜRDossier/3_Guide for German users/Readme.md

 *	Examples, use cases for different business types like Consulting, Engineering, Training, Production, Event-Management etc.

 ### Estimated workload

 15-20 working days

+### Further content: Vereine

+Besides what is published for Vereine in the Germany region section on Banana website, Banana presents a tutorial/ guide under https://www.banana.ch/de/node/9595.
+Further discussions to clarify if or what is required for Vereine.